 In one study by Erlandsson, Björklund, and Bäckström (2015), participants were asked if they would be hypothetically willing to help others from the same village as the identified victim, and they observed increased giving in this condition.
-It is less clear if that prosocial tendency spreads further to distant others, and if it holds up for actual help (as opposed to hypothetical help in a survey).
+It is less clear if that prosocial tendency spreads further to distant others, and if it holds up for actual donations.
 In a large-scale field experiment, Lesner and Rasmussen (2014) sent mail request to previous donors of a charity, and they found that images of particular victims had no effect on donations.
-Contacting previous donors might operate quite different from soliciting novice people, however (see also next section), and this highlights a need for more research on the generalized benefits of the identified victim effect.
-This question is theoretically relevant for discussions about the victim-specific and parochial nature of empathy and altruism (e.g., Bloom, 2016; Cikara, Bruneau, & Saxe, 2011; De Dreu, Greer, Van Kleef, Shalvi, & Handgraaf, 2011).

-The notion that empathy is innumerate also has other implications that are relevant for a discussion about more rationally guided helping behaviors.
-Innumerate empathy suggests that it should not only be insensitive to the numbers of victims, but most any numerical information about amounts of help – such as the proportion of a charity’s revenue that goes to its programs (henceforth efficiency), and what the programs accomplish (henceforth effectiveness).
+Contacting previous donors might operate quite differently from soliciting new donors, however (see also next section), and this highlights a need for more research on the generalized benefits of the identified victim effect.
+The notion that empathy is innumerate also matters for a discussion about more rationally guided helping behaviors.
+Innumerate empathy suggests that it should not only be insensitive to the numbers of victims, but insensitive to any numerical information about amounts of help – such as the proportion of a charity’s revenue that goes to its programs (henceforth efficiency), and what the programs accomplish (henceforth effectiveness).

 Charity Efficiency and Effectiveness

 Effectiveness is a more direct indicator of what good a donation could do, as compared to efficiency, but it is also harder to quantify (Caviola, Faulmüller, Everett, Savulescu, & Kahane, 2014; Singer, 2015).
-Efficiency can be easily calculated based on tax records of revenues and overhead costs, and several websites rate charities based on this information (e.g., Charity Navigator and GuideStar).
-A donor wishing to do the most good, however, would have to weight greater efficiency against the indirect benefits of “inefficient” charity spending (e.g. fundraisers increasing a charity’s revenue, which in extension may provide more help), and s/he should consider the difference between average and marginal effectiveness (a new donation may not generate the same result as earlier ones; see e.g., Steinberg & Morris, 2010).
+Efficiency can be calculated based on tax records of revenues and overhead costs, and several websites rate charities based on this information (e.g., Charity Navigator and GuideStar).
+A donor wishing to do the most good, however, would have to weight greater efficiency against the indirect benefits of “inefficient” charity spending (e.g. fundraisers increasing a charity’s revenue), and s/he should consider that a new donation may not generate the same result as earlier ones (see e.g., Steinberg & Morris, 2010).
 This has led some scholars to argue that efficiency-oriented donors are focusing on the wrong arithmetic (e.g., Singer, 2015; Steinberg, 1986).
-Nevertheless, what is important for the current paper is that efficiency evaluations still involves some arithmetic thinking about donations.
+Nevertheless, efficiency evaluations still involve arithmetic thinking about donations.
 This is a common feature of efficiency and effectiveness information, and both imply more help from a donated amount when everything else is equal.
-Thus, a numerate donor could be expected to consider information about efficiency and effectiveness, when other factors are statistically or experimentally kept constant (e.g., total budget and fundraising outcomes).
+Thus, a numerate donor could be expected to consider information about efficiency and effectiveness, when other factors are statistically or experimentally kept constant.
 But do they?

 The empirical findings addressing that question are mixed.
-A number of correlational studies suggest that more efficient charities also receive more donations (for reviews, see Bekkers & Wiepking, 2011).
+A number of correlational studies suggest that more efficient charities also receive more donations (for a review, see Bekkers & Wiepking, 2011).
 Such an association could be due to confounds, however, such as the size and familiarity of a charity.
-Big charities often have a smaller overhead costs (e.g., Bowman, 2006), and there are many possible reasons why they generate more donations (e.g., reputations, greater reach etc.).
-(Gordon, Knock, & Neely, 2009; Yörük, 2016)
+Big charities often have a smaller overhead costs (e.g., Bowman, 2006), and there are many reasons why they generate more donations.
+Some work further suggests that changes in charity ratings lead to changes in charity revenues (e.g., Gordon, Knock, & Neely, 2009; Yörük, 2016), but it is typically unclear if this is driven by efficiency evaluations per se.
+For instance, people might respond to various stars given to a charity without much thought about what those stars represent.